fendorio/react-native-fen-wheel-scroll-picker/readme.md

 ## Changes since fork

--   Added 'fontSize' prop, to allow further customisation of the text element rendered inside each option.
+-   Added 'fontSize' and 'lineHeight' prop, to allow further customisation of the text element rendered inside each option.

 ## react-native-wheel-scroll-picker